airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_markdown_phpextra.md

 Unicode and Character Sets (No Excuses!)", available online at http://www.joelonsoftware.com/articles/Unicode.html

-GUI Programming
+GUI Programming {#gui-programming}
 ===============

-Introduction to GUI Programming
+Introduction to GUI Programming {#introduction-to-gui-programming .unnumbered}
 ===============================

 The purpose of this appendix is not to teach you how to do Graphical